 REGIONAL RESOURCE SPECIALISTS

 Regional Resource Specialists from the Minnesota Department of Human Services can assist the public and counties on technical and policy issues.
 Call (800) 747-5484 or (651) 431-2400 to locate the specialist for your area or check the regional resource map.

 An ombudsman is a consumer advocate, paid by the state, who can be called if there are issues concerning the health, safety, welfare, and rights of individuals receiving health care and supportive services at home, in hospitals, nursing homes, and other community settings such as housing with services (assisted living), adult foster care, and adult day centers.
 For more information, call (651) 757-1800 or (800) 657-3506.

 The goal of PACER’s Housing Project is to develop information and resources to help parents of children and young adults with disabilities understand their options for independent living and housing.
 Parents are encouraged to begin thinking about these issues when their children are as young as 14 years old.
-This project helps parents understand why it is important to consider housing during the transition years, what housing options are available for their child, what supports and services exist, and what information and referral resources are available to meet their needs.
+This project helps parents understand why it is important to consider housing options during their son/daughter’s high school and transition age years, what supports and services exist, and what information and referral resources are available to meet their needs.

-PACER’s Housing Project provides individual assistance by phone or in person.
-It also offers workshops on housing options, services, and supports; a housing guidebook; and a website that includes links to national and state housing resources for individuals with disabilities and their parents.
+PACER’s Housing Project provides individual assistance through information and resource referral.
+It also offers workshops on housing options, services, and supports; a housing guidebook; and a website that includes links to national and state housing resources for individuals with disabilities.

 For up-to-date phone and website contact information for the organizations mentioned in this book, visit PACER’s Housing Project page at PACER.org/housing.